 “Low self-esteem is like driving through life with your hand-break on.” – Maxwell Maltz

-Why is it important to take care of ourselves first?
+Self-care – why it’s important to take care of ourselves first

 We may feel empathy for others, but might not be open to receiving it ourselves or feeling it for ourselves.
 Rather than feeling empathy and compassion for our thoughts and feelings, we often tend to dismiss them as weaknesses.
 Self-care is never selfish because it’s only when you are energetically in a good place that you can radiate positive energy to the others around you.
 It’s a bit like they say on airplanes – put the oxygen mask on yourself first before helping someone else.